pete7n/CI-CD-Pipeline-Website/README.md

 <img src="https://imgur.com/tWTBm8i.png" height="80%" width="80%" alt="cicd pipeline"/>
 <br />
 <br />
 Tested the pipeline by inserting an additional photo within the index.html file in GitHub and checking that the file updated in the bucket.
-Execution history also showed successful pipeline and webiste ow displayed the new photo:  <br/>
+Execution history also showed successful pipeline and website now displayed the new photo:  <br/>
 <img src="https://imgur.com/C9uolBb.png" height="80%" width="80%" alt="cicd pipeline"/>
 </p>